wangfowen/owenwangdotcom/travel/_posts/2017-05-12-798-art-matcha-ice-cream.md

 publish: true
 categories: travel
 image: "/travel/images/42matcha.JPG"
 ---

 Place: 798 Art District

-Cool district with lots of art installments
+Hip area of Beijing with lots of art installments.
+Worth checking out for a day if you're in the area!

 Food: Matcha Ice Cream with Gold Leaf

-Possibly the most asian flavor ever
+Possibly the most asian flavor ever.
+Tastes exactly how you'd expect